Actions API

 const api = cloudillo.createApiClient()

-const posts = await api.actions.get({
+const posts = await api.actions.list({

 type: 'POST',